CarmeTeam/Carme-Docu/InstallDoc/README.md

 - `CARME_NODE_SSD_PATH="/scratch"`.
 Do not modify this variable.
 - `CARME_NODE_TMP_PATH="/tmp"`.
 Do not modify this variable.

-## 8. How to configure an already existing MySQL/MariaDB
+## How to configure an already existing MySQL/MariaDB

 If you already have MySQL/MariaDB installed in your system, then in your config file you should have `CARME_DB=no`, meaning that you don't need to install the database management tool.

 1. Modify `CarmeConfig.start` variables.
-Refer to DATABASE variables in [How to configure the config file](#7-how-to-configure-the-config-file).
+Refer to DATABASE variables in [How to configure the config file](#how-to-configure-the-config-file).
 2. Add the following to `/etc/mysql/my.cnf`:
    ```
    [mysqld]